AOC Slammed by Left for Snubbing Yitzchak Rabin Commemoration

-Star of the progressive left Rep. Alexandria Ocasio-Cortez (D-NY) has come under fire for withdrawing from an event commemorating late-Israeli Prime Minister Yitzchak Rabin, including by Rabin’s own granddaughter who accused the Democratic senator of surrendering to populism.
+Star of the progressive left Rep. Alexandria Ocasio-Cortez (D-NY) has come under fire for withdrawing from an event commemorating late-Israeli Prime Minister Yitzchak Rabin, including by Rabin’s own granddaughter who accused the Democratic congress woman of surrendering to populism.

 “After all, it was my late grandfather Itzhak Rabin, who said: You make peace with your enemies- not with your friends.
 Due to this brave historical act he was assassinated.
 But off course populism is easier,” Noa Rothman wrote on Twitter.